 So what do we do with all those years?

 I don’t remember much about my conversations about sex with my parents.
 What I do remember was that I wasn’t supposed to do it because it was wrong (probably with some general reference to the Bible) and that I shouldn’t get pregnant.
 I understood that pregnancy was what I wasn’t “ready for” rather than concerns for maturity in relational intimacy.
 What this meant was that as I headed off for college and entered a serious relationship, it was something we didn’t talk about.
 For the five years my husband and I dated, he slept in the basement when we visited my parents.

 My brother and his girlfriend moved in together after college.
 They were engaged but were waiting a year to get married.
 But they still slept in separate rooms when the visited my parents until after they were married.

 I think both of these were fine since we were staying at my parents’ house.
 During these years, we chose awkward silence rather than awkward conversation.
 I realize this was (is) the norm, but it wasn’t really honest.

 Does this mean that I promote sex outside marriage?
-No. But I don’t condemn it either.
+No. But I certainly don’t condemn it.
 My primary concern is the maturity and intention of the two people.
 Hormones will always play a part, but if the relationship is mature and love and commitment to one another are involved, I won’t object.

 We’ve talked to our kids about sex.
 For emotional reasons, I’ve said that I think high school is too young.
 But when Eldest went to college, I put a box of condoms in his first aid kit because if he is going to have sex, I wanted him to protect his health.
 I wasn’t encouraging sex; I was being realistic about adult relationships.